fastwow/threadsign/README.md

 ## Environment Variables

-The following environment variables are required for the application to function:
+The following environment variables are required for the application to function.
+See `.env.local.example` in the repository for an example file you can copy and update.

 ### Client-Side Variables